Votes

-- Lotta Zay's complex bars and intricate wordplay were praised by his core fanbase.
+- Lotta Zay's intricate wordplay and complex punchlines were still highlighted by a dedicated segment of the fanbase.

 Related Battles